Today we're going to be covering Chris Benoit, aka the Rabbit Wolverine.

 I don't know.

-Like, we're talking about women though, bro.
+Like, we're talking about women, though, bro.

-Yeah, what a fuck stupid.
+Yeah, what a fucking stupid.

 What a fucking dummy, bro.

-I honestly don't know why, because at the time she was also like, she was getting a huge buzz.
+I honestly don't know why, because at the time, she was also like, she was getting a huge buzz.

 She was getting loved.

-She I don't know, maybe it's not enough money, but she was still but it's long term, and it's like, and it's something that you can like propel to make more.
+But it's long term, and it's like, and it's something that you can like propel to make more.

-Like, bro, like whatever, man.
+Like, bro, like, whatever, man.

 That's really the world that we're in now.